 Math Doubts

-The opposite angles which have a common vertex are called the vertically opposite angles.
+Opposite angles that share a common vertex are called vertically opposite angles.

 formation of vertically opposite angles